iranroman/musicinformationretrieval.com/README.md

 Git is a version control system.
 You will use Git to retrieve the latest version of our IPython notebooks and to track changes that you make to these notebooks.

-1. If you don't have Git, [download Git here](http://git-scm.com), and install it on your local machine.
+1. [Download Git](http://git-scm.com), and install it on your local machine.

 2. Clone this repo onto your local machine:

         macbook:~$ git clone https://github.com/stevetjoa/stanford-mir

+3. Create a branch called `develop`.
+You will make changes to this branch.

+        macbook:~$ cd stanford-mir
+        macbook:~/stanford-mir$ git branch develop
+        macbook:~/stanford-mir$ git checkout develop
+        Switched to branch 'develop'

 ### Install Vagrant